GravityPDF/gravity-pdf-documentation/docs/v6/templates/business-letter-2.md

 ## Recommended Fonts

 *Open Sans* is an open source font (Apache License, Version 2.0) that's optimised for print, web, and mobile interfaces.
 It works well with *Business Letter #2* at 10pt.
-You can set the PDF font in the [Appearancesection](../users/setup-pdf.md#appearance-tab).
+You can set the PDF font in the [Appearance section](../users/setup-pdf.md#appearance-section).

 ## Viewing PDF